NASA-AMMOS/DataDrive-CommandLine/README.md

 - Built binary will be located in `[cloned_folder]/deployment/dist`

 ## Getting Started
-Now that the DataDrive CLI has been installed, please log into CSSO using the CSSO CLI via the command `csso_login`.
-This can be downloaded from the [csso_login](https://github.jpl.nasa.gov/M2020-CS3/csso_login/releases) Github repository.
+Now that the DataDrive CLI has been installed, please log into CSSO using the CREDSS CLI via the command `credss`.
+This can be downloaded from the [credss](https://github.jpl.nasa.gov/CS3/credss/releases) Github repository.
 Installation instructions are also included in link above.
-Note: Please run `csso_login` from the extracted folder if you did not put `csso_login` into your system PATH.
+Note: Please run `credss` from the extracted folder if you did not put `credss` into your system PATH.

 ### Configure CLI
 To configure the CLI, please run the following command:
 - `./ddrv config -d [datadrive_middleware_hostname] -p [pep_hostname]`
-- Ex: `./ddrv config -d datadrive-middle-dev.dev.m20.jpl.nasa.gov -p data.dev.m20.jpl.nasa.gov`
+- Ex: `./ddrv config -d dd-dev.dev.m20.jpl.nasa.gov/ddmw -p data.dev.m20.jpl.nasa.gov`
 The command above will create a configuration JSON file in `~/.datadrive/datadrive.json`.
 Note: You should only need to run this once unless `~/.datadrive/datadrive.json` file is deleted.

 ### Basic Subscriptions